KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### 1.3 Reverse proxy

 To have access at our site, you need to map your machine IP to our size address [demo.res.ch](demo.res.ch).
 In the file `hosts` (Linux : `/etc/hosts`), you need to add `YOUR_IP    demo.res.ch`.
 If you want to test if the IP is correctly mapped, you can ping our site address, if it's correct, you receive a response.

+We use a apache container (php:7.2-apache) for this proxy.

 <a name="setup"/>